 Students

 ASU Mid-South students enjoy a wide array of opportunities for growth academically, socially and professionally.
 To support student success, Mid-South offers tutoring, academic support, and encouragement through two TRiO programs (Student Support Services and the Educational Opportunity Center) and a Title III Predominantly Black Institution program.
-The Career Services department assists students with employability skills and hosts a job fair with other community partners.
+The Career Services department assists students with employability skills, and offers paid internships to eligible students through an Ascendium Project Success grant.
 Career Pathways, a state educational and financial assistance program, offers funds for childcare, transportation, tuition and books to students who qualify.
-The Learning Success Center and Advising Success Center provide tutoring and other assistance necessary for students to succeed in their academic endeavors.
+The Barbara C. Baxter Learning Success Center provides tutoring, testing, career coaching, online learning support and other assistance necessary for students to succeed in their academic endeavors.

-The campus features 10 organizations which offer opportunities for service, leadership development, and fellowship: Baptist Collegiate Ministry, Brother 2 Brother, Business Opportunity for Student Success (BOSS), Men Aspiring to Lead and Excel (MALE), National Technical Honor Society, Phi Theta Kappa Honor Society, Sigma Kappa Delta (English honor society), SkillsUSA, Student Advisory Panel (SAP), and the Student Arkansas Education Association (SAEA).
+The campus supports student organizations which offer opportunities for service, leadership development, and fellowship: Brother 2 Brother, Phi Theta Kappa Honor Society, Sigma Kappa Delta (English honor society), and the Student Government Association (SGA).

 Business and Industry Services

-ASU Mid-South is committed to the economic development of the Arkansas Delta by helping ensure a world-class workforce and by helping attract new industry to the region.
+ASU Mid-South is committed to the economic development of the Arkansas Delta by helping ensure a world-class workforce and targeting new industry to the region.
 In support of those goals, the college participates in a number of regional partnerships which support economic growth and provides comprehensive array of training services for business and industry.

 One initiative, the Arkansas Delta Training & Education Consortium (ADTEC), established in late 2005, provides for a coordinated, regional response to workforce development in the Arkansas Delta.
 ADTEC is a partnership of five community colleges (ASU Mid-South, Arkansas Northeastern College, Arkansas State University-Newport, East Arkansas Community College, and Phillips Community College of the University of Arkansas System) that are committed to raising the skill level of the workforce and transforming the economy of the Arkansas Delta.